dd32/td-gh-ex/readme.txt

 /* Theme Resources */
 /*-----------------------------------------------------------------------------------*/

-BB Mobile Application WordPress Theme, Copyright 2012 Burhanuddin Bohra BB Mobile Application is distributed under the terms of the GNU GPL
+BB Mobile Application WordPress Theme, Copyright 2018 ThemeShopy BB Mobile Application is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify